awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

 ---

 # Background

 We live in a time when you can go on the internet and read about most things to some level.
-However, can you learning the equivalent to getting an undergraduate degree from a top university?
-Scott Young set out on a bold project of simulating obtaining the knowledge of a Computer Science degree from MIT in a year.
+So can you learning the equivalent to getting an undergraduate degree from a top university?
+Scott Young set out on a bold project of obtaining the equivalent knowledge of an undergraduate Computer Science degree from MIT in a year.
 He called this project the MIT Challenge.
 Did he succeed in this challenge?
 Up to you to decide but he did all the projects, homework, and passed all the final exams of the classes.

 Can others succeed on major projects like this with short time horizons and aggressive milestones?
-It turns out a rather sizable learning community exists from people who can pick up proficiency Common European Framework of Reference for Languages (CEFR) at B2 level in a month to learning everything required to build a video game from scratch called _Stardew Valley_ by Eric Barone.
+It turns out, a rather sizable learning community exists of people who have done everything from picking up proficiency in a foreign language (CEFR) at B2 level in a month to learning everything required to build a video game from scratch (_Stardew Valley_ by Eric Barone).

+    Better beware of notions like genius and inspiration; they are a sort of magic wand and should be used sparingly by anybody who wants to see things clearly.

+~José Ortega y Gasset, “Notes on the novel”

 I know what you may be thinking, these people are geniuses and I could never do that or "I don't have the determination or willpower."
 I disagree.
-With practice many things that seem unreachable are possible and just spending that extra time can change you a lot in powerful and positive ways.
-The defining characteristic for these projects is actually persistence and methods.
-If you take a step back from being dazzled by genius, we can see more clearly:
+With practice many things that seem unreachable are possible and just spending that extra time can change you in long lasting, positive ways.
+The defining characteristic for these projects is persistence and methods.
+If you take a step back from being dazzled by genius, we can see more clearly.

-  Better beware of notions like genius and inspiration; they are a sort of magic wand and should be used sparingly by anybody who wants to see things clearly.

-~José Ortega y Gasset, “Notes on the novel”

 Are certain things out of reach?
 The quote that encapsulates this best is

     I don't believe in setting limits...I find them...

-# The Gist

-[Placeholder]

 # Why does Ultralearning Matter?

 First, an operable definition:

     A strategy for acquiring skills and knowledge that is both self-directed and intense.
 Deeply and effectively learning things is always the main priority.

-We live in a society in which learning new skills incredibly quickly is rapidly becoming not just important, but without the ability to do so one can become _economically irrelevant_ incredibly fast.
+We live in a society in which learning new skills incredibly quickly is rapidly becoming not just important, but critical because an individual becomes _economically irrelevant_ without it.
 I wrote about this in more depth on my post _Deep Work_ if you would like more details.
-Given how power laws work, i.e. the 80/20 principle, the top one percent in many areas will be getting the majority of the wealth, fame, skills, and everything that goes along with a field.
-How the world is changing puts one in a position in which it is no longer acceptable to say "I am just no good at X or Y." When X or Y could very well quickly become part of your job.
+Given how power laws work, i.e. the 80/20 principle, the top one percent in many areas will be getting the majority of the wealth, fame, skills, and everything that goes along with it.
+We live in a time in which it is no longer acceptable to say "I am just no good at X or Y."
+When X or Y could very well quickly become part of your job.

-Learning new things doesn't necessarily diminish the other skills you have, in fact, I have found it helps inform other fields through cross pollination of ideas.
+Learning new things doesn't necessarily diminish the other skills you have, in fact, I have found it helps inform other fields through cross pollination.

 Our deepest moment of happiness don't come from simple and easy things, it comes from wrestling with hard, meaningful things to obtain mastery and self discovery.
 Hard decisions, easy life.
 Easy decisions, hard life.

-Education is also getting too expensive, and sometimes too slow, for what you can get online.
+Education is also getting too expensive, and sometimes moves too slow, for what you can get from intense self directed study.
-One of my best lectures on programming in College pales in comparison to the material I got online for Java or even the right books on programming.
-A lot of the course material in school may not even be indirectly or directly applicable to you as a learner.
+One of my best lectures on programming in College pales in comparison to the material I have gotten online or the right books on.
+A lot of the course material in school may not even be indirectly or directly applicable to you as an employee or hobbist.

 Can technology help solve learning?
 With websites like Khan Academy, Udacity, Udemy, Coursera, TedX, etc. We are rapidly seeing the physical lecture room is becoming less and less relevant.
-However, a coding Dojo or study Dojos are popping up and this may become a useful style for us.
+However, a learning Dojos and bootcamps seem to be useful alternatives to typical educational formats.

-So have I convinced you yet?
-Good.
-So the three main strategy Scott Young mentions for acquiring these skills?
+So have I convinced you that ultralearning is possible and desirable?
+I hope so.
+So what are the three main reasons Scott Young mentions for acquiring ultralearning as a skill?

   1. Accelerating the career you have.

   2. Transitioning to a new career.

-  3. Cultivating a hidden advantage in a competitive world.
+  3. Cultivating a hidden advantage in a highly competitive world.

 However, many ultralearners are not compelled by professional success.
 The major reasons were a vision of what they wanted to do, a deep curiosity, or the challenge that drove these individuals forward.
-I can say this is highly congruent with the research I have seen on motivation out of MIT on motivation being tied to mastery and skill acquisition instead of money. (see link) [RSA animations on motivation].
+I can say this is highly congruent with the research I have seen on motivation out of MIT on motivation being tied to mastery and skill acquisition instead of money: [See here](https://www.youtube.com/watch?v=u6XAPnuFjJc).
 As Scott Young puts it

     The best ultralearners are those who blend the practical reasons for learning